Ceelog/phpdoc-en/src/features/commandline/webserver.md

 **Warning**

-This web server was designed to aid application development.
+This web server is designed to aid application development.
 It may also be useful for testing purposes or for application demonstrations that are run in controlled environments.
 It is not intended to be a full-featured web server.
 It should not be used on a public network.